 We also acknowledge the critical importance of honoring Indigenous history and culture.
 We are working to broaden our historical narratives in a variety of ways.
-We do not believe that the presence of the dam is detrimental to honoring Indigenous peoples' culture and heritage.

 Why it should be saved:

 Significant locally and nationally

 The Mill Pond Dam's significance is recognized by its place on the State Register of Historic Places, listing on the National Register as a resource in the Durham Historic District, and individual eligibility for the National Register of Historic Places - the Nation's premier listing of historical resources - in 10 categories.
 In 2010 Durham recognized the significance of the dam and pond as an iconic focal element in our community, by supporting its preservation.